 While these statistics may be sobering, the sad fact is that drunk drivers who kill or injure people are often repeat offenders.
 In fact, the average drunk driver has driven drunk 80 times before his or her first arrest.

 If you or someone you love has been injured or killed because of a drunk driver, it is important to know that the law is on your side.
 You may be able to file a wrongful death claim against the driver who killed your loved one and recoup damages for the lives they have destroyed.
 While no amount of compensation could ever replace the loss of a loved one, a wrongful death claim can help you and your family avoid financial strains as you cope with rebuilding your life.

 Contact Miami Wrongful Death Attorneys if you or someone you love has been injured in a vehicle crash in Miami, Fort Lauderdale, Palm Beach, or anywhere in the State of Florida, you need an experienced Miami car accident lawyer on your side.
-Contact the Law Offices of Victor Dante to learn more about all of your legal options.
+Contact the Dante Law Firm, P.A. to learn more about all of your legal options.
 Call us at 1-888-920-HURT or 305-949-2526 today to discuss your case.